 These are in some way spontaneous responses to the societies these men and women left behind.
 Therefore their land is exploited but never submitted, the time has lost his tight linearity to become a slow and deliberate pace.
 No more clock ticking but the ballet of days and nights, seasons and lunar cycles.

-Antoine Bruy's work, along with photographs from ALL the LensCulture Emerging Talents will be shown in an exhibition at the Galeria Valid Foto in Barcelona.
-Please join us for theopening party on October 13, 2014—we hope to see you there!
-See a preview of ALL the winners here in LensCulture.
+Editors’ note: Bruy’s work, along with photographs from all the LensCulture Emerging Talents 2014 was shown in an exhibition at the Galeria Valid Foto in Barcelona.
+And see a review of ALL the winners here in LensCulture.